 Some say even numbers are good, others odd.
 Some will say 5, 10 or prime numbers do the best.
 You can’t follow this advice in all situations.

-I am not saying that all that advice is complete hooey.
+I am not saying that all that advice is completely hooey.
 It is certainly backed up by stats and data.
 Sometimes things just feel right.
 If you were writing an article about being lucky, seven would certainly fit the bill.

 You should pick the number that matches the exact number of high-quality items on your list, no more no less.